andydbc/shadergraph-custom-nodes/README.md

-# unity-shadergraph-nodes
+# ShaderGraph Nodes

-Collection of custom nodes for Shader Graph
+Collection of custom nodes made for the new Shader Graph from Unity.

+### Math > Interpolation > Easing